garrettsummerfi3ld/scam-database-attack/README.md

 # scam-database-attack

-A python script to attack specific websites known to scam people
+A set of python scripts to attack specific websites known to scam people

 ## What does this do